-Though Matthew was written predominantly to call Israel as a nation to repent there is important application to each church-age believer – and especially to those who would choose to become a disciple of Christ.. one that would really get to know Him, to learn of Him and to follow after Him - which all who desire to live godly in Christ Jesus would do well to heed.
+Though Matthew was written predominantly to call Israel as a nation to repent, there is important application to each Church-age believer, and especially to those who would choose to become a disciple of Christ, one that would really get to know Him, to learn of Him, and to follow after Him, which all who desire to live godly in Christ Jesus would do well to heed.

-Jesus explained that a true disciple not only believes in Him for Salvation and the forgiveness of sins but also trusts Him to break the power of sin in their lives by denying themselves, taking up their cross and following after Him.
+Jesus explained that a true disciple not only believes in Him for salvation and the forgiveness of sins, but also trusts Him to break the power of sin in their lives by denying themselves, taking up their cross, and following after Him.

 To deny yourself is not the giving up of things but the giving up of yourself wholly and completely to the Lord Jesus.
-To deny yourself and take up your cross has nothing to do with the daily burdens you carry or problems you may have to face - it is to live for Christ and to fully identify with every aspect of His rejection, shame, suffering, and death.
+To deny yourself and take up your cross has nothing to do with the daily burdens you carry or problems you may have to face.
+It is to live for Christ and to fully identify with every aspect of His rejection, shame, suffering, and death.

 Heavenly Father, I want to deny myself, take up my cross daily, and identify with my Saviour.
 Help me not to live for myself but rather to live for You.
-Help me lose my life for Your sake, knowing that this world holds nothing of value… but that to follow You will result in the greatest reward, in Jesus name I pray, AMEN.
+Help me lose my life for Your sake, knowing that this world holds nothing of value but that to follow You will result in the greatest reward.
+In Jesus' name I pray, AMEN.